Razga/Razga/README.md

-### Hi there👋, my web3 name is ZER8🧠 and I'm full time working in web3 since 2020.
+### Hi there👋, my web3 name is ZER8🧠 and I'm full time in web3 since 2020.
 I'm currently a Gitcoin Steward, contributor to 1Hive and ODC volunteer

-- 🔭 I’m currently:
+- 🔭 I love:

 - helping people navigate and deeply understand web3 and the collaborative economy enabled by it
 - defending public goods
-- public goods/regen ambassador
+- being a public goods/regen ambassador
-- a decentralization maxi(lol)
 - stewarding in Gitcoin DAO
+- art of all forms

 - 🌱 I’m currently learning how to build the best Grant Review Dashboard in web3
 - 👯 I’m looking to collaborate on cool stuff related to other cool stuff (lol)